gmulier/sightcall-technical-test/README.md

 # AI Tutorials Generator

+**Transform any conversation into professional documentation with AI-powered intelligence**

-An intelligent web application that transforms conversation transcripts into structured, professional tutorials using OpenAI's GPT technology.
+An advanced web application that automatically converts conversation transcripts into polished, step-by-step tutorials using OpenAI's latest GPT-4o technology.
+Upload transcripts with videos and get structured tutorials with synchronized video clips in seconds.

 ## Overview

+**Transform conversations into professional tutorials in seconds!**

-AI Tutorials Generator automatically converts raw conversation transcripts (JSON format) into well-structured, step-by-step tutorials.
-Perfect for creating documentation from meetings, training sessions, or technical discussions.
+AI Tutorials Generator leverages cutting-edge OpenAI technology to automatically convert raw conversation transcripts into polished, step-by-step tutorials.
+Simply upload your JSON transcript (with optional video), and watch as AI creates structured documentation complete with:

+- **Intelligent Content Organization** - Automatic step detection and logical flow
+- **Smart Video Integration** - AI-extracted clips synchronized with tutorial steps
+- **Professional Formatting** - Clean Markdown rendering with embedded media
+- **Rich Metadata** - Auto-generated titles, tags, and reading estimates

+Perfect for creating documentation from meetings, training sessions, technical discussions, or any recorded conversation that needs to become actionable content.

+## How It Works

+1. **Upload** your JSON transcript + optional video file
+2. **AI Processing** - GPT-4o analyzes conversation flow and content
+3. **Tutorial Generation** - Structured content with titles, steps, tips, and summaries
+4. **Video Sync** - Automatic clip extraction at relevant timestamps
+5. **Export** - Download professional Markdown with video clip references

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites (to install)
 - Docker and Docker Compose